 The Federal Council is closely following the negotiations between the EU and the UK.
 The UK is an important economic, political and migratory partner for Switzerland.
 The main legal foundations underpinning relations between the two countries are currently the bilateral agreements between Switzerland and the EU, which will have to be replaced once the UK leaves the EU (possibly after the transition period).
 With this in mind, the Federal Council wishes to ensure that existing mutual rights and obligations will continue to apply after the UK leaves the EU, and if possible also to extend these rights and obligations ('Mind the Gap' strategy).

 The Federal Council is pursuing its 'Mind the Gap' strategy independently of developments in Switzerland's relations with the EU, which are of vital importance to Switzerland.
-In the context of the 'Mind the Gap' strategy, Switzerland and the UK have signed five agreements providing for a smooth continuation of their bilateral relations in five areas after Brexit.
+In the context of the 'Mind the Gap' strategy, Switzerland and the UK have signed a series of agreements providing for a smooth continuation of their bilateral relations in five areas after Brexit.
 In other domains, solutions were found which do not require the conclusion of an agreement.

 - 10.07.2019: Signing of the temporary Agreement on mutual access to the respective labour market